 As winter well and truly creeps up, you can start to feel unprepared in the heating department.
 Understandably, many Australians are reluctant to go for broke on heaters because they become almost obsolete after a few months.
 That’s why we’ve put together a handy guide to help you navigate the best kind of heater for your home with a price tag that won’t break the bank.

-Types of Heaters
+Types of heaters

 - Fan heaters: are comparatively small, portable, and suited to heating small spaces.
 They come in a range of sizes and costs, plus are generally one of the cheaper heater types to buy, but can be huge energy suckers.
 These operate by fanning heated air (circulated over a heating element) into a room.

-- Oil column heaters: also known as oil-filled heaters, these are electric-powered and produce radiant heat.
+- Oil column heaters: also known as oil-filled heaters, are electric-powered and produce radiant heat.
 They are widely available in a variety of different shapes and sizes, plus continue to produce heat for a period of time once they are turned off.